 A cataract is a cloudy structure that forms in the lens of the eye.
 Watch this video to learn more from Dr. Manvi Maker about cataracts.

-Donna Hill Howes, RN, Administrator, answeredCataract is a condition in which the lens of the eye becomes cloudy.
+Donna Hill Howes, RN, Family Medicine, answeredCataract is a condition in which the lens of the eye becomes cloudy.
 Symptoms include blurred, cloudy, or double vision; sensitivity to light; and difficulty seeing at night.
 Without treatment, cataracts can cause blindness.
 There are many different types and causes of cataracts.
 They may occur in people of all ages, but are most common in the elderly.

 Jacob Teitelbaum, Integrative Medicine, answered

 The lens of the eye, which is what allows us to focus, is filled with a clear protein containing liquid.
 If the proteins in the liquid start to denature, they become cloudy.
 This can cause vision to get blurred.